 Tell candidates exactly what your organisation does, without jargon or business schpiel - forget 'innovation-driving' or 'bar-raising'… keep it short, sweet and grounded.

 As an example, here’s how we started one of our own job adverts:

 “Applied is on a mission to make hiring a fair, super scientific and positive experience.
-It removes the CV and makes sure people are chosen on their merits…”
+It uses fun, predictive assessments to make sure people are chosen soley on their skills.”

 Notice how we framed what we do as a mission statement?

 Well, Glassdoor’s survey found that 79% of job candidates would consider a company’s mission and purpose before applying.